ErikSchierboom/requirejstutorial/README.md

 });
 ```

-We can then use these modules as follows:
+We could use these modules as follows:

 ```javascript
 define(['jquery', 'bootstrap'], function($, bootstrap) {